 Caribbean vacations and holidays may never be the same again.
 There are many poisonous spiders and venomous snakes in and around the beautiful Bahamas islands, although not on every island.

 Deadly biting insects await the careless traveller, whose vacation could transform into a nightmare.

 The tropical weather of Jamaica and the Bahamas make these places an ideal breeding ground for some of the worlds deadliest creatures.

 Venomous snakes and poisonous spiders can kill.
 Here are some of the scary and potentially dangerous creatures that await you on your Bahamas vacations.

 Brown Recluse Spider

 The Caribbean Brown Recluse Spider is shy, but packs a powerful punch.
-They are found in cupboards, under beds, and within towels on shelves.
+They are found within the home in cupboards, under beds, and amongst dry laundry.

 They usually bite when someone inadvertently puts on their clothes with the spider nestled inside.

 The venom is more toxic that a rattle snakes bite.
 Cheap vacations in the Bahamas can turn into a deadly battle for life with tropical spider bites.

 This venomous spider can be found throughout the Bahamas and Jamaica.
 Also known as the Violin Spider, this creature is only approximately 1cm - 2.5cm in size.
 The initial bite may not be noticed by the victim as the bite is so small.